Allen Bathurst, 6th Earl Bathurst

 Allen Alexander Bathurst, 6th Earl Bathurst (19 October 1832 – 1 August 1892), known as Allen Bathurst until 1878, was a British peer and Conservative Member of Parliament.

 Background and education

 Bathurst was the son of Lieutenant-Colonel the Hon.
-Thomas Seymour Bathurst, third son of Henry Bathurst, 3rd Earl Bathurst.
+Seymour Thomas Bathurst, third son of Henry Bathurst, 3rd Earl Bathurst.
 His mother was Julia, daughter of John Peter Hankey.
 His father, a veteran of the Battle of Waterloo, died when Bathurst was one year old.
 He was educated at Eton and Trinity College, Cambridge; in 1853 he received an MA.

 Military career

 Bathurst was an officer in the auxiliary forces for many years.
 He was commissioned as an ensign in the Royal South Gloucestershire Light Infantry Militia on 16 May 1851 and was promoted to lieutenant on 4 May 1853. and then to captain in the Royal North Gloucestershire Militia on 10 November 1854.
 During the invasion scare of 1859–60 he raised the 9th (Cirencester) Gloucestershire Rifle Volunteer Corps on 13 February 1860 with the rank of captain, beginning a long family association with what became the 5th Battalion, Gloucestershire Regiment.
 He retained his commission in the militia and was promoted to major on 22 March 1870 and to the honorary rank of lieutenant-colonel on 3 May 1876.
 He retired from the militia on 23 March 1878.